IN THIS ARTICLE

 - Eligibility Check: Please make sure that the person applying is either a grandparent or parent of a Canadian citizen or permanent resident.
 In Canada, the child or grandchild must make a certain amount of money to show that they can pay for the visit.

-- Insurance Purchase: Get Super Visa Insurance from a Canadian company that is approved to do so.
+- Insurance Purchase: Obtain Super Visa Insurance from a Canadian insurer or an IRCC-approved foreign insurer.
+The policy must provide at least $100,000 coverage and be valid for at least one year from the date of entry..
 The insurance should cover at least $100,000 and be good for at least a year from the date of entry.

 - Documentation: Prepare documents, including proof of relationship, financial support evidence from the child or grandchild in Canada, and a letter of invitation.